Disney Channel (India)

-Disney Channel is an Indian pay television channel owned by The Walt Disney Company India. a wholly owned by The Walt Disney Company.
-The channel is the Indian equivalent to the original American network which was launched on 16 December 2004.
-Disney Channel is available as a pay television channel on most subscription television providers.
+Disney Channel is an Indian pay television channel owned by JioStar, a joint venture between Viacom18 and Disney India.
+The channel is the Indian equivalent to the original American network, and was launched on 16 December 2004.
+Disney Channel is available as a pay television channel on most subscription television providers in Hindi, Telugu, and Tamil.

 The channel became the fifth most watched kids channel across all genres with TRP as of October 2020.